davidncsco/devdash/README.md

 - [Power Strip with USB C ports](https://www.amazon.com/gp/product/B07V32PJ59)
 - [USB Type C cables](https://www.amazon.com/gp/product/B08RYGCZ17)

-Initially, I wanted to power the Raspberry Pis with POE from the switch but adding the POE Hat to the Raspberry Pi make space really tie in the GeekPi case so I used power from USB C ports in the power strip instead.
-I think this option is a lot cheaper and simpler because you don't need to buy the POE Hat for the Raspberry Pi.
+Initially, I wanted to power the Raspberry Pis with Power Over Ethernet (POE) from the switch.
+Adding the POE Hat to the Raspberry Pi made space too tight in the GeekPi case, so I used power from USB C ports in the power strip instead.
+I think this option is a lot cheaper and simpler because you don’t need to buy the POE Hats for the Raspberry Pi.
 I taped the mini switch on the side of the case for easy cable management.
-Because I used the bottom Raspberry Pi to power the cooling fan, I connected the USB C cable to a 9W adapter to make sure there is enough power to the fan.
-Assembling the cluster is pretty straight forward process and the instructions from Geekpi is easy to follow.
+I used the bottom Raspberry Pi to power the cooling fan, so I connected the USB C cable to a 9W adapter to make sure there is enough power for the fan.
+It is a straightforward process to assemble the cluster.
+The instructions from Geekpi are easy to follow.

 ## The base OSes

 I used [Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) to flash all 4 of the Raspberry Pi SD cards with Ubuntu Server 20.04 LTS 64-bit (headless).
-I chose Ubuntu since it's well supported and I was pretty familiar with the OS.
+I chose Ubuntu since it’s well supported and I was pretty familiar with the OS.
 There may be newer, more stable Ubuntu releases by the time you read this.
 With the RP Imager utility, you can preset the hostname, enable SSH and set username and password, locale settings.
 I did not enable wireless lan during this process.
 I will describe the steps later how to enable wireless for one of the Pi and make it a Wifi router.

 <p align="center">
 <img src="./images/rpimager.png">